peruskallio/c5_asset_pipeline/README.md

 ## TODO

-- Integrate the Asset Pipeline functionality with the internal assets system within concrete, e.g. for JavaScript preprocessing purposes.
-  * Check how to override `Concrete\Core\Asset\CssAsset` and `Concrete\Core\Asset\JavascriptAsset`.
-Check the static `process()` method in these classes.
-It is probably enough to override these methods.
 - Try out defining multiple filters on a file (e.g. first run through Less/SCSS filter and after that through autoprefixer, such as github.com/postcss/autoprefixer)